valecor95/SimpleFS/README.md

      structs of type "directory_entry",
      containing the blocks where the files in that folder start and if they are directory themselves

+     This is a project developed for the Operating Systems course at Sapienza University of Rome